 Age verification can also enhance user experience, for instance, by enabling automatic birthday greetings according to validated birth dates.
-Automated email marketing tools can leverage the validated dates to simplify this process.
+In addition, automated email marketing tools can leverage the validated dates to simplify this process.

 Preventing Online Attacks and Fraud

 If an attacker fails the ID verification process, they cannot complete their transactions.
-On the other hand, a legitimate user will have no trouble confirming their identity and proceeding to buy your products.
+On the other hand, a legitimate user will have no trouble confirming their identity and buying your products.

 Types of Identity Verification

 There are various types of digital verification solutions.
-Digital identification involves comparing personal data provided by the user (such as facial biometrics and identity documents) with validated data sets (data held by third party consumer data sources, government, passport data, etc) to validate the identity of the user.
+Digital identification involves comparing personal data provided by the user (such as facial biometrics and identity documents) with validated data sets (data held by third-party consumer data sources, government, passport data, etc.) to validate the user's identity.